Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 2. **Hublot** generates conversation but it's the wrong kind.
 The brand needs to understand what's driving criticism (pricing perception? design polarization?) and address it through targeted communication.

 3. **Fendi** has both low visibility and low sentiment.
-This is a repositioning challenge in digital communities — the brand needs to build positive associations from the ground up.
+This is a repositioning challenge in digital communities.
+The brand needs to build positive associations from the ground up.

 4. **Rolex** is the model.
 Sustained community presence builds both volume and positive perception over time.
 LVMH watch brands should study this playbook.

 5. **Channel strategy isn't enough.** Gucci proves that 91% DTC share doesn't protect against declining brand perception.
-Richemont (Cartier) shows that combining DTC growth with strong sentiment correlates with 33% operating margins — vs. Gucci's declining margins.
+Richemont (Cartier) shows that combining DTC growth with strong sentiment correlates with 33% operating margins vs. Gucci's declining margins.

 ---